Multiple Choice Question Exam

 This page provides information about the Multiple Choice Question (MCQ) Exam.

 The MCQ Exam is a computer-based multiple-choice test, undertaken at a Pearson VUE testing centre.

 It is a summative assessment and a requirement of the RANZCP Fellowship program.

 It is set at the standard expected at the end of Stage 3 and covers foundational knowledge in psychiatry sampled from the Stage 1 and Stage 2 syllabuses.

 The exam is 190 minutes in duration and comprises:

-- 140 Extended Matching Questions (EMQs) worth 1 mark each
+- 140 Multiple Choice Questions (MCQs) worth 1 mark each

-- 2 Critical Analysis Problems (CAPs) worth 40 marks in total
+- Two Critical Analysis Problems (CAPs) worth 40 marks in total.

 The RANZCP recommends that trainees take the MCQ Exam in Stage 2 of training.

-Trainees may apply for the MCQ Exam after they have completed 6 months FTE training as shown on their Training Record.
-They should have successfully completed the MCQ Exam by 36 months FTE training (by the end of Stage 2).
+You may apply for the MCQ Exam after they have completed 6 months FTE training as shown on their Training Record.
+You should have successfully completed the MCQ Exam by 36 months FTE training (by the end of Stage 2).
 However, successful completion is not a barrier to entering Stage 3.